 The proceedings and discussions of the Selection Committee shall remain confidential.

-Further details concerning the selection of representative coaches and their duties are found in Hockey Canada’s Minor Hockey Development Guide under the Coach Development

-Plan.

 The Board may authorize compensation on a case-by-case basis and on such terms and conditions as they deem appropriate.

 C. Selection of Assistant Coaches:

-No parent shall be involved in the try-out process and no parent shall be chosen as an Assistant Coach until after the team has been chosen.
+No parent, other than the head coach, Shall be involved in the try-out process and no parent shall be chosen as an Assistant Coach until after the team has been chosen.

 The Coach shall provide the Representative Director with the name of all proposed Assistant Coaches after team selection has been completed.
 (In order to avoid any unreasonable influence on the selection of the team).